Comparative Analysis of EGFR

 EGFR is an important protein for a variety of different types of oncology.
 It is important for development of mammary glands.
 It’s ligands ( TGF-α, and heregulin) play such vital roles in development, that in the absence of hormone signals can still induce ductal and lobuloaveolar development.

 EGFR is located on the surface of cells throughout the body.
 When activated by different cytokines, receptors dimerize and initiates downstream signaling via its intracellular tyrosine kinase domains.

 EGFR Media Gallery

 Dimerization stimulates the intracellular tyrosine kinase domains.
 This begins a process where several tyrosine residues are autophosphorylated.
 (Y992, Y1068, Y1148, Y1173 ).
-Downstream signaling following this include MAPK, Akt, and HNK pathways.
+Downstream signaling following this includes MAPK, Akt, and HNK pathways.
 These lead to both DNA synthesis and cellular proliferation.
-If this process becomes uncontrolled, unfortunate diseases states develop.
+If this process becomes uncontrolled, an unfortunate disease state develops.

 Inactive EGFR 3D Animation

 Tyrosine Kinases exist in two distinct states, inactive and active.
 Inactive states are marked by their contracted a-loop with a closed N-lobe.
 When closed, the ATP binding pocket of the tyrosine kinase is blocked. and tyrosine residues are protected from phosphorylation.
 In the active state, the a-loop is extended with an open N-lobe revealing the ATP-binding pocket of the kinase.

 Mutations in EGFR lead to over expression of proteins and different types of cancers as cells continually and proliferate.
 Advancements in drug design allow for the continued binding of small molecules despite mutations.
 These compounds prevent kinase phosphorylation and down-regulate EGFR signals.